Jazz Chisholm Player Props: Marlins vs. Mets

 Jazz Chisholm At The Plate

-- Chisholm is hitting .190 with a double, a home run and three walks.
+- Chisholm is batting .200 with a double, a home run and three walks.

-- In four of seven games this year, Chisholm got a hit, but only one each time.
+- Chisholm has a base hit in five of eight games played this season (62.5%), but no multi-hit games.

+- He has homered in one of eight games, and in 3.6% of his plate appearances.

 - Chisholm has driven in a run in one game this year.